 In 1993, the South Central Minnesota Multi-County Housing Authority issued \$20,315,000 of revenue bonds to construct housing units in Martin County and four surrounding counties.
 The Authority has since defaulted on these bonds.
 In 2000, the counties entered into a settlement agreement where each of the counties will approve a special benefit tax levy on behalf of the Authority from 2001 through 2024 to cover the operating deficits based on each county's proportionate share of housing units constructed.
-Martin County's proportionate share of the operating deficit for 2022 is \$84,963.
+Martin County's proportionate share of the operating deficit for 2023 is \$86,662.

-The proportionate share of the counties may change for years 2023 through 2024 if there are changes in the taxable market value over the 2001 taxable market value.
+The proportionate share of the counties may change for 2024 if there are changes in the taxable market value over the 2001 taxable market value.